INDEINS/DENV-OUTBREAK/README.md

 Is important detect, study, report and share the genomic information for **public health decission**

 ## Scope
-This github **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.
-Because **INDE lab from INS detected a lack knowledge realed to lineage reports** for virus
+**INDE lab from INS detected a lack knowledge realed to lineage reports** for dengue virus.
+In sense, this github **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.
+Because

 ##